stevenaeola/cep/2019/media/md/index.md

 CEP aims to be a community, not a series of proceedings; everybody is encouraged to participate even if they are not presenting.
 During the conference there will be presentation sessions, and a poster session, with discussion time at the end of each session plus wider opportunities for networking.

-The conference will run on Wednesday 9th January 2019, with a research meeting and AGM of the UK and Ireland ACM SIGCSE on the previous afternoon, Tuesday 8th January.
+The conference will run on Wednesday 9th January 2019, with a research meeting on the previous afternoon, Tuesday 8th January.